zdravkov/kendo-docs/api/web/editor.md

 The JavaScript function which will be executed when the end-user clicks the tool button.

+### tools.items `Array`

+For tools that display a list of items (fontName, fontSize, formatBlock), this option specifies the items in the shown list.

+### tools.items.text `String`

+The string that the popup item will show.

+### tools.items.value `String`

+The value that will be applied by the tool when this item is selected.

 ### imageBrowser `Object`

 Configuration for image browser dialog.